Vĩnh Long Newspaper and Radio, Television

-Vinh Long Newspaper and Radio – Television Station is a Vietnamese television network owned by the People's Committee of Vinh Long Province.
-It is the largest station in the Southwest region of Vietnam and ranks among the top three television networks in the country, alongside VTV and HTV, in terms of viewership ratings.
+Vĩnh Long Newspaper and Radio, Television (Báo và phát thanh, truyền hình Vĩnh Long) is a Vietnamese media outlet.
+Formed on 1 July 2025 by the merge of media outlets of three former provinces: Vĩnh Long, Bến Tre and Trà Vinh, it is owned by the People's Committee of the new Vĩnh Long province, with their current operations including newspaper, radio and television.
+The TV channels, called THVL, (Note: "THVL" stands for Truyền hình Vĩnh Long in Vietnamese.) are the largest in the Southwest region of Vietnam and rank among the top three television networks in the country, alongside Vietnam Television (VTV) and Ho Chi Minh City Television (HTV), in terms of viewership ratings.

 History

-Vinh Long Newspaper - Radio - Television Station originated as Cuu Long Radio Station, which officially launched on December 22, 1977.
-In 1984, the station began broadcasting television programs and was renamed Cuu Long Radio - Television Station.
-Two years later, in 1986, the station built its own television transmitter to enhance signal coverage throughout the province.
+The Vĩnh Long Newspaper and Radio, Television originated as Cửu Long Radio Station (Đài Phát thanh Cửu Long), which officially launched on 22 December 1977 in Vĩnh Long, Cửu Long province.
+In 1984, the station began broadcasting television programs and was renamed as Cửu Long Radio and Television Station (Đài Phát thanh và Truyền hình Cửu Long).
+Two years later, the station built its own television transmitter to enhance signal coverage throughout the province.

 In 1989, the station installed a 10-kilowatt radio transmitter, extending its reach across the entire province and into neighboring regions.
-Following the reorganization of Cuu Long Province into Vinh Long Province and Tra Vinh Province on December 26, 1991, the station was rebranded as Vinh Long Radio - Television Station.
+Following the split of Cửu Long Province into provinces of Vĩnh Long and Trà Vinh on 26 December 1991, the station was rebranded as Vĩnh Long Radio and Television Station (Đài Phát thanh – Truyền hình Vĩnh Long).
 It began broadcasting under this new name in 1992.

 Since 2006, the station has increased its production of in-house radio and television programs, adopting the slogan: "Providing viewers with the services they need, rather than the services they have."
 In 2008, the station launched its cable TV network, THVLC, offering 80 local and international channels.

-In March 2013, Vinh Long Radio - Television was awarded the Third-Class Independence Medal by Vietnamese President Trương Tấn Sang in recognition of its contributions.
-The station has also invested in digital platforms, launching an official YouTube channel and the THVLi mobile app, which allows users to stream its programs in real time.
+In March 2013, Vĩnh Long Radio and Television Station was awarded the Third-Class Independence Medal by Vietnamese President Trương Tấn Sang in recognition of its contributions.
+The station has also invested in digital platforms, launching an official YouTube channel and the THVLi mobile app, which allows users to watch live THVL's programs.
 In December 2016, THVL transitioned from analog to digital broadcasting.

+In April 2025, Vĩnh Long Radio and Television Station and Vĩnh Long Newspaper merged, creating a new agency, called Vĩnh Long Provincial Newspaper and Radio – Television Station (Báo và Đài Phát thanh – Truyền hình tỉnh Vĩnh Long).
+On 1 July 2025, Vĩnh Long Provincial Newspaper and Radio – Television Station merged with media outlets of former Bến Tre and Trà Vinh provinces, creating Vĩnh Long Newspaper and Radio, Television.